 The Company has received grants from the Government of the State of Israel through the Israeli National Authority for Technical Innovation (the "IIA") for the financing of a portion of its research and development expenditures.
 The total amount that was received and recorded between the periods ending December 31, 2011 through 2016 was \$1,332.
-No amounts were received during the years ended December 31, 2022 and 2021.
-The Company has a contingent obligation to the IIA for the total amount received along with the accumulated LIBOR interest to date in the amount of \$1,426 and \$1,419 as of December 31, 2022 and 2021, respectively.
+No amounts were received during the years ended December 31, 2023 and 2022.
+The Company has a contingent obligation to the IIA for the total amount received along with the accumulated interest to date in the amount of \$1,439 and \$1,426 as of December 31, 2023 and 2022, respectively.
 This obligation is repaid in the form of royalties on revenues generated in any fashion with a rate that is currently at 4% (which may be increased under certain circumstances).
-The Company may be obligated to pay up to 100% (which may be increased under certain circumstances) of the U.S. dollar-linked value of the grants received, plus interest at the rate of 12-month LIBOR.
+The Company may be obligated to pay up to 100% (which may be increased under certain circumstances) of the U.S. dollar-linked value of the grants received, plus interest (which is typically calculated at the 12-month U.S. dollar LIBOR rate published at the beginning of the calendar year in which the specific grant was approved by the IIA).

 Repayment of the grants is contingent upon the Company's ongoing commercialization and generation of sales, which is subject to significant risk and uncertainty.
 The Company has no obligation to repay these grants if no significant sales are generated.
-The Company has recorded an immaterial expense for the years ended December 31, 2022 and 2021, and an immaterial liability at December 31, 2022 and 2021.
+The Company has recorded an immaterial expense for the years ended December 31, 2023 and 2022, and an immaterial liability at December 31, 2023 and 2022.